Please screenshot this page and send it to info@mim-essay.com

 • What changed in my thinking?

-• How does this shape who I am today?
+• How does the lesson shape my decisions today?

 Reflection is a key part of a strong Oxford essay.